mitdbg/fastdeepnets/journal.md

 - [x] Try the random activation method
   - __Gradient always zero__
-  - Will try to think how to solve this problem but I will focus on the other alternatives first
+  - Since this is pointless.
+Code was not even checked in the repository
-- [ ] Try the random slope method
+- [x] Try the random slope method
+  - Implemented in `models/MNIST_1h_flexible_random.py`
 - [ ] Try the two phase training method
-- [ ] Produce plots
+- [x] Produce plots
 - [ ] Interpret
 - [ ] Conclude